sweta-aniket/Starbuck/README.md

 In this I have created a Starbucks website.
+If you guys want to check this website then?
+Follow this Steps.
 Step1: Downlad the Website.
 Step2: Extrect the zip file of the website.
 Step3: Go to the folder and open the Starbucks website.html on google crome.